UMAprotocol/UMIPs/UMIPs/umip-61.md

     1. Query INDEX/ETH Price from Uniswap using 1 minute TWAP (0x3452a7f30a712e415a0674c0341d44ee9d9786f9).
     2. Query INDEX/ETH Price from Sushiswap using 1 minute TWAP (0xa73df646512c82550c2b3c0324c4eedee53b400c).
     3. Query INDEX/ETH Price from Balancer using 1 minute TWAP (0xcf19a7c81fcf0e01c927f28a2b551405e58c77e5).
-    4. Take the median of prices acquired from steps 1, 2, and 3 and round to 18 decimals get the final INDEX/ETH price.
+    4. Take the median of prices acquired from steps 1, 2, and 3 and round to 18 decimals to get the final INDEX/ETH price.
-    5. (for ETH/INDEX) Take the Inverse of the result of step 7 (1/ INDEX/ETH) and round to 18 decimals to get the ETH/INDEX price.
+    5. (for ETH/INDEX) Take the Inverse of the result of step 4 (1/ INDEX/ETH) and round to 18 decimals to get the ETH/INDEX price.

 **For INDEX/USD and USD/INDEX**

     1. Query INDEX/ETH Price from Uniswap using 1 minute TWAP (0x3452a7f30a712e415a0674c0341d44ee9d9786f9).
     2. Query INDEX/ETH Price from Sushiswap using 1 minute TWAP (0xa73df646512c82550c2b3c0324c4eedee53b400c).
     3. Query INDEX/ETH Price from Balancer using 1 minute TWAP (0xcf19a7c81fcf0e01c927f28a2b551405e58c77e5).
-    3. Query the ETH/USD Price as per UMIP-6.
+    4. Query the ETH/USD Price as per UMIP-6.
-    4. Multiply the INDEX/ETH prices in steps 1, 2 and 3 by the ETH/USD price to get the respective INDEX/USD prices.
+    5. Multiply the INDEX/ETH prices in steps 1, 2 and 3 by the ETH/USD price to get the respective INDEX/USD prices.
     6. Take the median of prices acquired from step 4 and round to 6 decimals to get the INDEX/USD price.
     7. (for USD/INDEX) Take the Inverse of the result of step 6 (1/ INDEX/USD) and round to 18 decimals to get the USD/INDEX price.